Program and Degree Options

 Physics teaching (B.S. - teaching track)

-Our "teaching track" B.S. combines a major in physics with a minor in education and leads to certification as a middle school or high school science teacher.
+Our "teaching track" B.S. combines majors in physics and education, and leads to licensure as a high school science teacher.

 Science teaching is a challenging and rewarding career.
 Certified physics teachers are in extremely high demand, and students in our physics teaching track typically receive one or more job offers before graduation.
 North Central's Physics Teaching track is designed to help you achieve certification for secondary school teaching (grades 6-12).
 To become a certified physics teacher, you must complete the following requirements:

 - Major in physics with a minimum of 32.75 credit hours of physics courses

 - Complete required courses in mathematics, biology, and chemistry